nosial/Socialbox-Standard/README.md

 ```

 > You may use any subdomain name for the RPC endpoint, but the DNS TXT record should be placed in the main domain's DNS
-  and should contain the correct URL of the RPC endpoint.
+  and should contain the correct subdomain of the RPC endpoint.

 Sub-Endpoints are not supported, the RPC endpoint URL **should not** contain any path or query parameter such as